linode/docs/docs/applications/media-servers/How-to-Install-SHOUTcast-DNAS-Server-on-Linux.md

 The SHOUTcast transcoder is now installed on your Linode.

-### Configuring
+### Configure the SHOUTcast Transcoder

-Now we need to configure the SHOUTcast transcoder.
 This example will walk you through a basic configuration.

 1. Open the configuration file by entering the following command: